How to Overcome 5 Misunderstood Parts of Business Branding

-It’s important to start understanding the underlying emotion your business, product or service has on your customers because people buy things for the way it makes them feel.
-Emotion can be used to help sell a product, create community or cause reaction.
-It is also helpful in developing a message that permeates everything your business does.
+It’s important to understand the underlying emotion your business, product, or service has on your customers because people are drawn to solutions that help them feel a certain way.
+Emotion can be used to help sell a product, create a community, or cause a reaction.
+It is also helpful in developing a message that permeates your entire business.

 Apple is a great example of this.
 They have an extremely loyal, near cult, following all because they’ve embedded emotions throughout their entire sales and marketing.
 When promoting the iPod back in the early ‘00s it was always marketed using a fun, carefree, and youthful vibe.
-Combined that with their imagery and message and you can clearly see they wanted their target audience to feel like Apple’s iPod was a way to escape the dull and boring.
+Combined that with their imagery and message and you can clearly see they wanted their target audience to feel like Apple’s iPod was a way to escape from the dull and boring.

 Learn to understand the deepest motivation your customers have that causes them to seek out a solution.
 Ask yourself, ‘what problem am I solving for them?’ and ‘how do I want them to feel after purchasing?’.
-Harness the power of that emotion to foster a deeper and more cohesive emotional brand presence.
-To learn more about being more customer-centric check out the book Badass: Making Users Awesome by Kathy Sierra.
+Harness the power of that emotion to foster a deeper and more cohesive, emotional, brand presence.
+I encourage you to check out the book Badass: Making Users Awesome, by Kathy Sierra, to learn more about being more customer-centric.

 Speaking of Loyalty, there are several benefits to creating raving fans.
-If you already have customers who love working with you don’t squander those contacts.
+If you already have customers who love working with you don’t squander them away.
 Reward them and show your gratitude.
 Think about it – instead of choosing to work with any other business, they chose you.

 Establishing a strong loyalty with customers is something all industries should be doing.
 The simplest thing is to reach out and simply thank them.
 And remember to stay true to your brand by doing it in your own special way.

-If your customer is dissatisfied, reach out them to understand their perspective.
+If your customer is dissatisfied, reach out to them to understand their perspective.
 Don’t avoid the negative.
-Investigate the root of an issue and find a solution for future customers can be just as important as thanking the loyal patrons.
+Lean in and investigate the root of an issue and find a solution for them.
+Doing so can help avoid churn from other customers or alleviate hesitation from future ones.

 How to Implement:

-Get creative and let your team help brainstorm simple ideas to say thank you to customers.
-It can be as simple as a notecard.
-It can be as extravagant as an after-hours cocktail party.
-A simple thanks goes a long way.
-This list of Customer Appreciation Ideas: 17 Ways to Thank Your Customers by our pals over at HelpScout, is a great source of inspiration.
+Get creative and let your team help brainstorm simple ideas on how to say thank you to customers.
+It can be as simple as a handwritten note or as extravagant as an exclusive after-hours cocktail party.
+A simple thank you goes a long way.
+This list of Customer Appreciation Ideas: 17 Ways to Thank Customers, by our pals over at HelpScout, is a great source of inspiration.

 Here’s an example of the turmoil that comes from a lack of consistency.
 When Volkswagen released their first luxury car, the Phaeton, in 2004, to compete against other luxury brands like BMW and Mercedes there was something missing.
-While the car had cutting edge features and amazing power it was ultimately seen as a failure.
+While the car had cutting-edge features and amazing power, it was ultimately seen as a failure.
 Why?
-Because Volkswagen translated to “people’s car”.
+Because the name Volkswagen translated to “people’s car”.
 That’s how people perceived them.
 So when they released a luxury car (aka not a “people’s car”) they failed to implement consistent branding.

 How to Implement:

-A great way of identifying if you may not have a consistent experience for your customers is surveys.
-Actually reaching out and hearing what your customers have to say can reveal things you may have never thought of.
-Customers help you see areas of your business you haven’t yet explored.
+A great way to identify if you have a consistent experience for your customers is through surveys.
+Actually reaching out and listening what your customers have to say.
+Doing so can truly help you see areas of your business you haven’t yet explored.
 You should check out How to Design Customer Satisfaction Surveys That Get Results, by HubSpot, it’s super comprehensive and even provides some great templates.

-As your business ages you need to stay aware of the world around you so you are not left behind.
-There is a very fine balancing point between consistency and flexibility.
+As your business ages you need to stay aware of the world around you so you’re not left behind.
+There’s a fine balancing point between consistency and flexibility.
 You want to stay agile with changing times but not lose sight of your core brand.